Run-and-tumble particles on a line with a fertile site: Integration of the equations of motion

-We extract the following expressions from the value of $\lambda(s)$ obtained in the Appendix (Eq. (\ref{lambdaVal})):
+where the $s$-dependent coefficients $\widetilde{\psi}(s)$ and $ \widetilde{\Xi}( s)$ have been denoted as Laplace transforms.
+Let us extract the following expressions from the value of $\lambda(s)$ obtained in the Appendix (Eq. (\ref{lambdaVal})):

 We have therefore obtained a formal solution of the problem in the Laplace domain, in terms of the unknown density of particles at the origin.
-Inverting the Laplace transform maps the ordinary product in Eq. (\ref{LaplacePack}) to a convolution product.
-The affine dependence on the density of left- and right-movers at the origin therefore yields a consistency condition on the density of right-movers at the origin in the form of an integral equation:
+Inverting the Laplace transform maps the ordinary product to a convolution product.
+The affine dependence of the r.h.s. of Eq. (\ref{LaplacePack}) on the density of left- and right-movers at the origin therefore yields a consistency condition on the density in the form of an integral equation: